chooms-sudo/School-minecraft-server/README.md

 Now go back to the appstore to install Playit Docker Web ( I used to use port forwarding but my bum ahh ISP shut down the port forwarding for some reason so yeah I gotta use tunnels now...
 Shoutout to Infinitum/Telnor)

+So go into the casaos app store and you'll want to install playit docker web

 create a playit.gg account

 Then set up the agent, then set up the tunnel.